skip navigation

 Q: What is Tiny TBall?

 A: We are excited to offer this new division to our tiniest T-Ballers.
-This program is designed for first year 3 year old players born between September 1, 2020 and August 31, 2021.
-This division will meet on Saturday mornings at 9am.
-We will have 30 minutes of skill building followed by 30 minutes of game play.
+This program is designed for first year 3 year old players born between September 1, 2021 and August 31, 2022.
+This division will meet once a week for 30 minutes of skill building followed by 30 minutes of game play.
 Parental involvement is encouraged and needed.
 Players will get to participate in Opening Day and many other Little League festivities.
-All players will receive an East Fullerton Little League t-shirt.
+All players will receive an East Fullerton Little League t-shirt and cap.

 Q: What division will my child play in?